nikikilbertus/InstaHeat/doc_parameters.md

 __Remarks__:

 * The code can handle 1, 2 and 3 dimensional simulations.
 The dimension is implicitly deduced from the `GRIDPOINTS` in X, Y, and Z direction.
 See examples for further information.
 If there is only one gridpoint in a certain direction, the `SPATIAL_LOWER_BOUND` is used as a value for this point.
-* The simulation always runs in an interval, rectangle or cuboid with periodic boundary conditions in each direction.
+* The simulation always runs in an interval, rectangle or cuboid (depending on the dimension) with periodic boundary conditions in each direction.
-* Integer powers of 2 (generally numbers that factor into only small primes) for the number of gridpoints result in the fastest code, due to the discrete Fourier transforms performed by FFTW3.
-In general any combination of numbers should work.
+* Integer powers of 2 (generally numbers that factor into small primes only) for the number of gridpoints result in the fastest code, due to the discrete Fourier transforms performed by FFTW3.
+In general any combination of numbers are supported.
+(One exception is when `INITIAL_CONDITIONS==IC_FROM_BUNCH_DAVIES` in which case the number of gridpoints has to be equal in each direction and the box length hast to be 10 in each direction.
+See [initial conditions](#initial-conditions) for details.)
 However, we only extensively tested equal numbers of gridpoints in each direction, all being integer powers of 2.
 * The number of spatial gridpoints is also the number of Fourier modes used in the spectral parts of the code.
 (There is no padding in momentum space, hence one has to choose sufficiently many gridpoints to avoid aliasing.
 See also the section on filtering for more information.)
 * The `SPATIAL_UPPER_BOUND` must be larger than `SPATIAL_LOWER_BOUND` for each direction.
 * For the simulation usually only the box length in each direction (i.e. `SPATIAL_UPPER_BOUND - SPATIAL_LOWER_BOUND`) is relevant.
-However, the actual spatial gridpoint coordinates are needed, if the initial conditions are constructed from internal functions.
+However, the actual spatial gridpoint coordinates are required, if the initial conditions are constructed from internal functions.
 See [initial conditions](#initial-conditions) for the construction of initial conditions.

 __Examples__: